 НМ Knowledge Social and Emotional Skills Questions for Family Learning Ages 7-8 Know how exercise affects their bodies Know why their hearts and lungs are such important organs Know that the amount of calories, fat and sugar that they put into their bodies will affect their health Know that there are different types of drugs Know that there are things, places and people that can be dangerous Know a range of strategies to keep themselves safe Know when something feels safe or unsafe Know that their bodies are complex and need taking care of Able to set themselves a fitness challenge Recognise what it feels like to make a healthy choice Identify how they feel about drugs Can express how being anxious or scared feels Can take responsibility for keeping themselves and others safe Respect their own bodies and appreciate what they do How does exercise affect your body?
 What do your heart and lungs do?
 What drugs do you know about?
 How do you feel about drugs?
 Tell me about some things / places / people that you think might be dangerous.
 How can you keep yourself safe from these?
 Can you tell me about a time when you felt unsafe?
 Can we talk about how we keep each other safe in our family?
 Can we share a Calm me time to feel peaceful together?
-Shall we try an exercise session together? what they do and that they are very important.
-The consume can affect their health.
-The class talk abo The children think about things, places and people Key Vocabulary f exercise and how it helps your body to stay healthy. children talk about calories, fat and sugar; they discus ut different types of drugs, the ones you take to make that are dangerous and link this to strategies for keep ungs, Heart, Fitness, Labels, Sugar, Fat, Saturated fa ss what each of these are and how the amount they you better as well as other drugs. ing themselves safe.
+Shall we try an exercise session together?
+In this Puzzle the class talk about the importance of exercise and how it helps your body to stay healthy.
+They also talk about their heart and lungs, discus what they do and that they are very important.
+The children talk about calories, fat and sugar; they discuss what each of these are and how the amount the consume can affect their health.
+The class talk about different types of drugs, the ones you take to make you better as well as other drugs.
+The children think about things, places and people that are dangerous and link this to strategies for keeping themselves safe.
+Key Vocabulary Oxygen, Energy, Calories / kilojoules, Heartbeat, Lungs, Heart, Fitness, Labels, Sugar, Fat, Saturated fat, Healthy, Drugs, Attitude, Safe, Anxious, Scared Strategy, Advice, Harmful, Risk, Feelings, Complex, Appreciate, Body, Choice.